 Typical Assignments and Exercises

 In a typical drama class, the instructor might have students do some stretching or warm-up exercises, as well as diction drills, to get them ready.
 Speaking exercises and “tongue twisters” are commonly used in these drills to prepare the lips, tongue, and teeth for proper enunciation.
 Pantomime games, which help to assess body language, and improvisation games, in which students must rely on characterization rather than memorized lines to dictate their next actions on stage, may also be used.
-Monologues, or scenes with only one speaker, are often assigned to students individually the instructor.
+Monologues, or scenes with only one speaker, are often assigned to students individually by the instructor.
 He or she may also have the class practice ensemble scenes that require multiple characters to interact.

 Understanding the Theater